nucypher/fileverse-agents/README.md

 ---

 PS: Remember to put creds directory in your .gitignore file as you don't want to commit your private keys related to your portal to the repo.

-PS: We don't support encryption of files yet.
-Please implement it on the application level if needed.
-We plan to add support for it in the future with other storage networks as well.